uvarc/rc-website/content/userinfo/ivy/_index.md

 ![Ivy Secure Computing](https://img.shields.io/badge/dynamic/json?color=color&label=Ivy&query=message&url=https%3A%2F%2Ftja4lfp3da.execute-api.us-east-1.amazonaws.com%2Fapi%2Fbadge%2Fivy&style=for-the-badge)

 <p class=lead>The UVA secure environment consists of Ivy virtual machines (Linux and Windows) and Rio HPC.
 Researchers can use Ivy and Rio to process and store highly-sensitive data with the confidence that the environment is secure and meets requirements for HIPAA, FERPA, and controlled-access data (e.g. dbGaP, NIMH NDA, etc.).
 However, projects involving CUI or Export-Controlled data cannot access Rio at this time.
-To access Rio HPC, researchers must request a Linux virtual machine (VM) which serves as a login node.</p>
+To access Rio HPC, researchers must request a Ivy Linux virtual machine (VM) which serves as a login node.</p>

 {{< systems-boilerplate >}}